Why You Need to Visit Colorado’s Garden of the Gods

-The park is called the Garden of the Gods because the surveyor who discovered it thought it would make a great place for a beer garden (it really would tho).
-His partner disagreed, and stated that if it was a beer garden, it would be a garden fit for the Gods, and that’s how its name came about.
+The park is called the Garden of the Gods because the surveyor who discovered it thought it would make a great place for a beer garden.
+His partner disagreed, and stated that if it was a beer garden, it would be a garden fit for the Gods… and that’s how its name came about.

 Reasons to Visit Colorado’s Garden of the Gods

-- It’s FREE
+- It’s FREE.

-- It’s unique and one of a kind
+- It’s unique and one of a kind.

-- It’s a beautiful place to hike and climb
+- It’s a beautiful place to hike and climb.

-- It’s less than an hour and a half drive from Denver
+- It’s less than an hour and a half drive from Denver.

-- It’s open late, so it’s a perfect place to watch the sunset or enjoy a nighttime picnic
+- It’s open late, so it’s a perfect place to watch the sunset or enjoy a nighttime picnic.

-- Inside the park, you can also visit the “Balancing Rock” and “Siamese Twins” formations
+- Inside the park, you can also visit the “Balancing Rock” and “Siamese Twins” formations.

-- It’s close to Colorado Springs, so you can visit the city for dinner and drinks after you trip
+- It’s close to Colorado Springs, so you can visit the city for dinner and drinks after you trip.

 Daniel and I had an amazing day trip to Colorado’s Garden of the Gods during our November honeymoon.
 If you’re in the Denver area, don’t miss this beautiful and unique city park!

-Check Out Our Latest Posts!
+Check Out Our Related Posts!

 Just some of my favorite pictures from a week long trip to the Pacific Northwest.
 Gorgeous nature and good eats dominate this Portland inspiration album!